 But did you know that there are more places to find larches than they say?
 I’m no expert, but I’ve had my share of experiences.
-So how this guide works, is we’ll go through what larches are and generically how to find them, then a few hikes in addition to the most popular ones too!
+So in this guide, we’ll go through what larches are and I’ll share generically how to find them without going to super busy locations!

 What are larches?

 Larches are coniferous trees that are not evergreen.
 Weird right?
 But also beautiful!
 So if they’re not evergreen, what happens to them?
 Larches still have needles and cones, but they lose them every winter just like other deciduous trees.
 But the big craze about them is that they turn yellow before their leaves fall off, revealing a wonderful display of color in the mountains.
 But why do they turn yellow – don’t other trees just lose their needles when they’re green?
 A quick little research says that larches have developed the need to store nutrients for the winter, which doesn’t allow them to photosynthesize anymore.
 Aka they can’t create chlorophyll that makes the needles green.
 So they turn yellow!

 Where do larches grow?